dotswg/dots-architecture/draft-ietf-dots-architecture.md

 For example, a network configuration altering the route to the DOTS server during active anycast signaling may cause the DOTS client to send messages to a DOTS server other than the one with which it initially established a signaling session.
-That second DOTS server will not have the security state of the existing session, leading to signaling session termination.
+That second DOTS server may not have the security state of the existing session, forcing the DOTS client to initialize a new signaling session.
+This challenge may in part be mitigated by use of pre-shared keys, as described in [I-D.ietf-tls-tls13], but keying material must be available to all DOTS servers sharing the anycast Service Address in that case.

 While the DOTS client will try to establish a new signaling session with the DOTS server now acting as the anycast DOTS Service Address, the link between